 Any login to the system that is able to access PII data must follow non-PII password rules and must be further secured via multi-factor authentication ("MFA").
 The implementation of MFA must be documented by the Plan Processor.
-MFA authentication capability for all logins [(including non-PII)] is required to be implemented by the Plan Processor.
+MFA authentication capability for all logins is required to be implemented by the Plan Processor.